ivan-lin1993/Building-AWS-Comprehend-Lex-ChatBot-/README.md

 ## Building-AWS-Comprehend-Lex-ChatBot

-### Scenario
+## Scenario

+Chatbot can be used in many fields and more humanly helping people to automate the triggering of target events.
+However, the chatbot with emotional analysis can give different answers to users' input and can record information about interactions with users to further optimize the service.
-This experiment will teach you how to build your own serverless ChatBot and use lambda functions to connect AWS Comprehend and AWS Translation services.
+This experiment will teach you how to build your own serverless ChatBot and use lambda functions to connect Amazon Comprehend and Amazon Translation services.

-### Prerequisites
+## Prerequisites
 * Sign-in an AWS account, and make sure you have select N.Virginia region.
 * Download source file from this Github.

-### Lab tutorial
+## Lab tutorial
 This lab has two part, one for lambda creating and one for Lex Chatbot building.

+---
 ### Create a lambda function
 1. Open the Lambda in the console.
 2. Choose **Create Function**.